Black Savannah Cat: Info, Pictures, Origin & History

 Conclusion

-Although they haven’t been around for a long time, the Savannah cat, including the black variety, has quickly ingrained itself into the lives of American cat lovers.
+Although they have not been around for a long time, the Savannah cat, including the black variety, has quickly ingrained itself into the lives of American cat lovers.
 Savannah cats are graceful, athletic felines that are larger than your typical domestic cat and can jump higher by far.
-They’re also more like dogs and can be trained to do many things the average cat will never do, like fetch and walk on a leash.
+They are also more like dogs and can be trained to do many things the average cat will never do, like fetch and walk on a leash.
 Yes, black Savannah cats can be extremely expensive, but if you adopt one, you’ll have a feline friend for life that will surprise you with its intelligence, loyalty, friendship, and affection.